Twenty Princes Street

 The Food & Drink

 Now the important part – the food.
-We started with a surprise Amuse Bouche to start things off, which was an incredibly tasty cubes of haddock that had been infused with mango and finished with salad onions.
+We started with a surprise Amuse Bouche to start things off, which was an incredibly tasty cube of haddock that had been infused with mango and finished with salad onions.

 Amuse Bouche